intelligent-control-lab/ModelVerification.jl/docs/src/toolbox_flow.md

 - [`SearchMethod`](@ref): Algorithm for iterating through the branches, such as `BFS` (breadth-first search) and `DFS` (depth-first search).
 - [`SplitMethod`](@ref): Algorithm for splitting an unknown branch into smaller pieces for further refinement.
 This is also used in the first step of [`verify`](@ref) to populate the branches bank.
 In other words, it splits the input specification into branches to facilitate the propagation process.
 - [`PropMethod`](@ref): Solver used to verify the problem, such as `Ai2` and `Crown`.
 - [`Problem`](@ref): Problem to be verified.
-It is consisted of a [`Network`](@ref), and [input and output specifications](./safety_spec.md).
+It consists of a [`Network`](@ref), and [input and output specifications](./safety_spec.md).

 This toolbox design choice allows for extensive customization of methods and solvers by defining different search or split methods.
-The user simply needs to add their chosen methods in the specific files (`search.jl` and `split.jl`), which will then be automatically used by the solvers.
+The user simply needs to add their chosen methods in the specific files (`search.jl` and `split.jl`), which the solvers will automatically use for the verification process.

 ### [`SearchMethod`](@ref)
 `SearchMethod` describes the strategy the solver uses when iterating through the branches.
 Currently, [ModelVerification.jl](https://github.com/intelligent-control-lab/ModelVerification.jl) only supports Breath-first Search (BFS).
 The solver can exploit parallel analysis of the nodes in the BaB by indicating a `batch_size` is greater than 1.